Jean Laussucq

 Jean Laussucq (/fr/; born 4 February 1990) is a French politician who was elected the deputy in the National Assembly for Paris's 2nd constituency in 2024.
 A former member of The Republicans (LR), he was the candidate of the Ensemble coalition, which did not renominate its outgoing deputy Gilles Le Gendre.
 He has also served as a Councillor of Paris for the 7th arrondissement since 2020.
-In July 2025, he was obliged to resigned from his deputy seat due to 21% irregular transactions during his campaign.
+In July 2025, he was obliged to resign from his deputy seat due to irregular transactions making up 21% of his campaign expenditures.

 Early life and career

 Laussucq was born in Bayonne in 1990.
 He worked as a parliamentary assistant in both the National Assembly and European Parliament.